spryker/spryker-docs/docs/sdk/dev/vcs.md

 ---
 # VCS Connector

-VCS Connector is a feature that lets you use a different VCS system with a single command interface.
+VCS Connector lets you use a different VCS system with a single command interface.

 ## How to run a VCS

-Use the following commands for tasks:
+To run a VCS, do the following:

-- To run a task: `spryker-sdk vcs:clone`
+- To run a task: ```spryker-sdk vcs:clone```
-  - After executing the command, you will be prompted to fill in the repository and select a specific vcs.
+ - Fill in the repository and select a specific VCS as prompted.

 ## Where to find the cloned project

-All project will be cloned in temporary `var/tmp` directory.
+All project are cloned in temporary `var/tmp` directory.